JannisEbling/CV_Projects/README.md

 # CV_Projects
-This is a Repository where i link to some of my Data Science, Gen AI Projects and Rebuild Projects of interesting Deep Learning architectures.
+This is a Repository where i link to some of my Data Science, Gen AI and Deep Learning architecture Projects.

 Data Science Projects
 + Probabilistic Forecasting of * using a Mixture Gaussian Processes Model, parametrized by a DNN.
 (2024) (Unfinished)